keramics/keramics/docs/formats/src/qcow.md

 | Date and time values | Number of seconds since Jan 1, 1970 00:00:00 UTC (POSIX epoch)
 | Character strings | UTF-8

-> Note it is currently assumed that character strings are stored in UTF-8
+> Note that this docuement assumes that character strings are stored in UTF-8

 The number of bytes per sector is 512.